From chic clothes to shoes, accessories to jewellery, we’re sending a salute to top Singaporean designers in the local fashion scene.

-This unisex ready-to-wear label makes no apologies for its moody and often clinical approach to design – think minimalist cuts in stark, monochromatic colours.
-The label is a favourite amongst edgy fashionistas and celebs such as Adam Lambert and The Black Eyed Peas and is also stocked internationally in Italy, Egypt and the UK.
+This unisex ready-to-wear brand makes no apologies for its moody and often clinical approach to design – think minimalist cuts in stark, monochromatic colours.
+The local fashion label is a favourite amongst edgy fashionistas and celebs such as Adam Lambert and The Black Eyed Peas.
+It’s also stocked internationally in Italy, Egypt and the UK.

-Yes, batik prints can be cool too and thanks to Elnadyah, we are seeing more of these traditional prints beyond resortwear and travels; paired with everyday casual looks.
-We’re fans of the wrap pegged pants that go beyond batik prints and detachable skirts that you can wear over a pair of pants.
+Yes, batik prints can be modern and cool.
+Thanks to Elnadyah, we’re seeing more of these traditional prints beyond resortwear and travels; they’re paired with everyday casual looks.
+We’re fans of the wrap-pegged pants that go beyond batik prints and detachable skirts – you can wear them over a pair of pants.
 Or add minor touches with batik print chokers and head wraps.

 Elnadyah, available online